V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/trucks.md

 ## Tension Bolts
 ![!MPCNC truck tension bolts](https://www.v1engineering.com/wp-content/uploads/2020/06/Tension-scaled.jpg){: width="400"}

-* Pay attention to the direction of the bolt heads.
-* Insert a bearing in the truck and fit the bolts.
+* Insert the bearings in the truck and fit the bolts.
 * Just seat the locking nut, these will get adjusted later.
 Leave these loose.

+!!!
+Note
+    Pay attention to the direction of the bolt heads on these two tension bolts.

 ___